 Method of Completion

 M.A.
-Pattern I: Course work.
-The Pattern I (course work) M.A. is the recommended standard for an M.A. in English, and is welcomed by doctoral programs in Canada and abroad for the breadth of study it encourages.
+Option I: Course work.
+The Option I (course work) M.A. is the recommended standard for an M.A. in English, and is welcomed by doctoral programs in Canada and abroad for the breadth of study it encourages.

 Ph.D.: Course work, two-part comprehensive examination (Field Examination and Special Topic Presentation), dissertation